bbauska/meta-html-css-in-depth/readme.md

 </p>
 <!-- width="5.0in" height="1.6068372703412073in" -->

-You use CSS to style elements within an HTML document, create an appealing layout for your webpage using the box model, and arrange page elements using normal document flow.
+You use CSS to;
+  - style elements within an HTML document,
+  - create an appealing layout for your webpage using the box model
+  - and arrange page elements using normal document flow.

 That was your HTML and CSS refresher.
 Now get ready to dive deeper into learning more about these two topics.

 <h4>Semantic tags and why we need them</h4>

 By now you know that HTML describes the content of a web page.
 But how do you describe the meaning of a web page?
 To understand this in a real-world context, think of buttons in an elevator.
 The vertical arrangement of buttons isn&apos;t enough for someone to understand their meaning.
 To convey the meaning or semantics of the button, numbers are added so that people know which button will take them to which floor.

 When you write HTML it&apos;s good practice to semantically describe the content.
 This allows search engines and accessibility software such as screen readers to understand the contents of a page, fortunately you can do this by using some basic HTML tags.

 For example, using a heading tags such as H1 describes that the content is a heading.
 Similarly, the UL and OL tags describe lists.
 However, there are many more semantic HTML elements available to you as a developer.